emailable/emailable-python/README.md

 response.state
 => 'deliverable'

-# additional parameters are available. see API docs for additional info.
+# additional parameters are available. see API docs for more info.
 client.verify('evan@emailable.com', smtp=False, accept_all=True, timeout=25)
 ```